May 3, 2018 | accident benefits Claims

 Trampoline Park Safety Regulations

-Despite an increase in popularity of trampoline parks, there has been little done to change safety regulations.
+Despite an increase in the popularity of trampoline parks, there has been little done to change safety regulations.

 According to Health Canada, “there are currently no Canadian regulations regarding trampolines.”
 Construction or design flaws from the manufacturer, however, would result in the government taking “appropriate action to ensure that the health and safety of Canadians is protected.”